Posted by Joyce Ling

 - Decryption occurs safely on your infrastructure.

-DFC™ is a FIPS 140-2 validated technology that enables Akeyless to store fragments of an encryption key in different regions and on different cloud providers.
-Using standard AES or RSA encryption, these fragments are never combined, either in the creation process or during encryption or decryption of data.
+First off, DFC™ is a FIPS 140-2 validated technology that enables Akeyless to store fragments of an encryption key in different regions and on different cloud providers.
+Using standard AES or RSA encryption, Akeyless never combines these fragments, either in the creation process or during encryption / decryption of data.

 100% ownership: Customers retain their own fragment of the key, which Akeyless never has access to.

 Secure encryption and decryption: Using their own fragment, customers encrypt and decrypt data in their internal environment.
-All data stored on the Akeyless infrastructure is encrypted, so customers can have confidence their data is safe.
+This technology completely encrypts the data our customers store on the Akeyless infrastructure.
+In other words, customers can have confidence their data is safe.

 What are the Benefits of DFC™?